Lesbian bar: Policing and backlash

-Homosexual acts were illegal in the United States until gradual decriminalization from 1962 to 2003, and police raids were a risk at places where lesbianism was considered criminal indecency.
-Undercover and off-duty police officers have terrorized lesbian bars since their inception.
+Homosexual acts were illegal in the United States until gradual decriminalization from 1962 to 2003, and police raids were a risk at places where lesbianism was considered criminal indecency, frequently facilitated by undercover and off-duty police officers.
+Through the 1960s, law enforcement required lesbians to have three pieces of women's clothing, otherwise facing arrests on the basis of presenting as men.
 Lesbians could be harassed and detained by the police for publicly gathering in a place where alcohol was being served, dancing with someone of the same gender, or failure to present identification.
 Some San Francisco bar owners banded together in the Tavern Guild to fight back against this, collecting funds to defend patrons who had been arrested in raids.

+Additionally, in places like Minneapolis, heteronormative blue laws controlled women's autonomy in bars and required them to be accompanied by a man.
+Even after inside, women were not permitted to use the bar space like their male counterparts, such as having to refrain from the use of barstools.
+Under the radar, lesbians and gay men ran small scale operations (often out of residential spaces) to get around blue law legislation which required the closure of bars on Sundays.

 Men were often the landlords of lesbian bars, in order to secure liquor licenses and navigate relationships with the police and the Mafia.
+Lesbian and gay clubs/bars faced weekly raids in New York, and in response constructed plans to warn each other.
+If women were arrested, they often went to the New York Women's House of Detention.
 Bar owners often bribed police to warn them just prior to raids, upon which they would turn on the lights in the bar and lesbians would separate.

 As a form of protection, some bars covered their windows, did not have identifying signage, or could only be entered through a back door.
 Some bar owners tried membership-based models, which heightened security but was also exclusionary.

+In Britain, club owners were not held to the same licensing standards as general drinking establishments, so unregulated alcohol was commonly distributed.
+Police raids were often conducted on these clubs in the 1940s, targeting not only the queer customers but the club owners as well.